dParadiz/state-machine/README.md

 # Finite State Machine (FSM)

 This is simple frame for working FSM.
 Framework consist of few abstract classes and interfaces that can be used to build FSM.
-Framework is dependent on `Symfony\Component\HttpFoundation\Request` which is used as FSM input.

 Framework consists of following parts